 Are there free meal offers on Veterans Day?

 To thank veterans and current military personnel for their contributions, many businesses offer free meals, grocery store discounts, free haircuts, free car washes, restaurant deals, and more on Veterans Day.
 Most of the restaurants and stores will need proof of service or a military ID.
-The offers are only valid at participating locations in 2020.
+The offers are only valid at participating locations.